Regalia of Malaysia: Nobat

 The Nobat or Royal Musical Ensemble is a form of traditional Malay music and is considered part of the Royal Regalia.
-The Nobat only plays on special occasions like the Installation of the Yang di-Pertuan Agong, the investitures of the other Malay Rulers, and the Agong's birthday, and other royal ceremonies including weddings, births and funerals.
+The Nobat only plays on special occasions like the Installation of the Yang di-Pertuan Agong, the investitures of the other Malay Rulers, the King's Official Birthday, and other royal ceremonies including weddings, births and funerals.
 The ensemble originated in the 15th century.

 The term originates from the Persian word naubat, which means nine types of instruments.
 Currently, only Terengganu, Kelantan, Kedah, Perak and Selangor maintain Nobat ensembles, with the instrumentation differing by state.
 The Kedah and Perak ensembles are the oldest in the federation, while those of Terengganu and Selangor use loaned sets (the former from the Riau-Lingga Sultanate, last used there in 1910, and the latter a complete set from Perak given when the state's first ruler was enthroned).
 Kelantan's ensemble, reformed in 2016, is the youngest (existing since the early 20th century).
 It is termed Pasukan Gendang Besar Diraja only in that state, unlike the four others which are titled nobat.

 A typical arrangement has five instruments: